 Become an HRC Global Fellow

 HRC Global partners with Atlas Corps, an organization that facilitates fellowships for international nonprofit leaders, on our Global Fellows project.
-Together, we identify outstanding established and emerging LGBT leaders from around the world, and bring two of those leaders each year to Washington, D.C. to work alongside HRC staff as HRC Global Fellows.
+Together, we identify outstanding established and emerging LGBTQ leaders from around the world, and bring two of those leaders each year to Washington, D.C. to work alongside HRC staff as HRC Global Fellows.
 All applicants for the HRC Global Fellowship must apply through Atlas Corps and can then identify the Human Rights Campaign as their preferred partner organization.
 Learn more about Atlas Corps here.

 HRC appoints up to two full-time (37.5 hours/week) Global Fellows for a full year, with the possibility for a six month extension.
-Global Fellows work alongside HRC staff and LGBT and human rights activists around the world to help implement HRC Global’s mission to leverage HRC’s domestic work in the international sphere, end discrimination against LGBT people and realize a world that achieves fundamental fairness and equality for all.
+Global Fellows work alongside HRC staff and LGBTQ and human rights activists around the world to help implement HRC Global’s mission to leverage HRC’s domestic work in the international sphere, end discrimination against LGBTQ people and realize a world that achieves fundamental fairness and equality for all.

 To be eligible for the Atlas Corps, applicants must have two or more years of relevant experience in the nonprofit/NGO/social sector, a Bachelor’s degree or equivalent, English proficiency (oral, writing, reading), be 35 years or younger at the start of the Fellowship, be an international applicant (U.S. citizens are not eligible for a Fellowship with Atlas Corps and HRC), and must commit to return to their home country after the Global Fellowship has ended.